adeoke/django-quarantine-workout-graphql/README.md

 # High level acceptance criteria

-In order to flesh out the functionality of the api I have followed these criteria (you can assume your own implied criteria from the ones listed here).
+In order to flesh out the functionality of the API I used the following criteria (you can assume your own implied criteria from the ones listed here).

 1. Any user is able to retrieve all workouts.